any-docs/css/content/reference/properties/container-name/index.md

 The **container-name** [CSS](/en-US/docs/Web/CSS) property specifies a list of query container names used by the [@container](/en-US/docs/Web/CSS/Reference/At-rules/@container) at-rule in a [container query](/guides/Containment/Container_queries).
 A container query will apply styles to elements based on the [size](/guides/Containment/Container_size_and_style_queries#container_size_queries) or [scroll-state](/guides/Conditional_rules/Container_scroll-state_queries) of the nearest ancestor with a containment context.
-When a containment context is given a name, it can be specifically targeted using the {{Cssxref("@container")}} at-rule instead of the nearest ancestor with containment.
+When a containment context is given a name, it can be specifically targeted using the `@container` at-rule instead of the nearest ancestor with containment.

 ## Syntax